GET A CALL BACK

 Before selecting any investment option, you need to consider your age, risk appetite and investment horizon.

 How much should you invest under the Tax Saving FD scheme?
-What will the maturity amount be?
+What will be the maturity amount?

-Now that you know all about the Tax Saver FDs and tax saving FD interest rates, it’s time to calculate the interest rate (annualised) on your investment and that’s where a Tax Saving FD Calculator comes in handy.
-It also helps you arrive at an estimate of how much you would need to invest.
+Now that you know all about the Tax Saver FDs and tax saving FD interest rates, it’s time to calculate the interest rate (annualised) on your investment.
+That’s where a Tax Saving FD Calculator comes handy.
+It also helps you arrive at an estimate of how much you need to invest.
 A Tax Saving FD Calculator is available online and is offered by banks for the benefit of their customers.
-You can use it to compare different interest rates and pick one that offers the best, guaranteed returns.
-Calculating the maturity amount of your FD manually can be time-consuming and complex.
-When using a Tax Saving FD Calculator, all you need to do is input details such as the principal amount, the rate of interest (annual) and the tenure, to get your answer.
+You can use it to compare different interest rates and pick one that offers the best guaranteed returns.
+Calculating the maturity amount of your FD manually can be time consuming and complex.
+When using a Tax Saving FD Calculator, simply input details such as the principal amount, rate of interest (annual) and tenure, to get your answer.

 Conclusion